Act now. Be lead safe

 Child Care Facilities

-In child care facilities, Lead-Safe RRPM licenses or an Uncompensated Child Care Operator (UCCO) certification is required for work that will disturb more than:
+In child care facilities, Lead-Safe RRPM licenses or an Uncompensated Child Care Operator (UCCO) certificate is required for work that will disturb more than:

 • 1 square foot per interior room